rioishii/Innovation-Project/README.md

    - **server.R** defines the data that will displayed through UI.
 The dataset of North America's earthquake history were sorted to make different plots.

    - **ui.R** defines how the application will be displayed in the browser.
-In this project, three maps are displayed:
+In this project, **3** kinds of plots are displayed:

-      1. Frequency of magnitude(selecting from 3 - 20 bins)
+      1. Frequency of magnitude(with three changing selections: date range, magnitude range, amount of bins)

-      2. Distribution of earthquakes(selecting from 2 types of map)
+      2. Distribution of earthquakes(with two changing selections: map type, magnitude range)

       3. Earthquake depth distribution(selecting from 2 color styles)